Skip to Content

 A popular thing to do (and what we did) is to hike up first thing in the morning.
 That early morning light is so beautiful – especially for photos.

 Moraine Lake Parking: As of 2023, Parks Canada has closed the Moraine Lake Road and parking lot to all personal vehicles.
-Only shuttles, buses, tours to Moraine Lake, or personal vehicles with a disability parking pass are allowed.
-This means you’ll need an alternative to park at Moraine Lake like taking the Parks Canada Shuttle, ROAM public transit, or a tour.
+This means you’ll need an alternative to park at Moraine Lake like taking the Parks Canada Shuttle, ROAM public transit, or a tour (more on this below!).

 2. Visit Moraine Lake